demml/scouter-server/setup/README.md

 ## User Roles and DB Config

-Upon application startup, Scouter-Server will attempt to run an initial migration to setup the scouter schema, database tables and partitioning and cron configurations.
+Upon application startup, Scouter-Server will attempt to run an initial migration to setup database tables, partitioning and cron configurations.
 Prior to application startup, you will need to create the `scouter` schema, as well as the `pg_partman` and `pg_cron` extensions and create a user and database for Scouter-Server to use (unless you are using a superuser).
 If using a non-superuser when running the application, the user will need to have a variety of permissions on the database and the `scouter` and `cron` schemas.

 ## This must be run by a superuser when the databse is created
 ```sql